Cheryl Young

 Like any sporting equipment, pickleball paddles can be defective.
 Be sure to buy one from a well reputed company that has a warranty and stands by it.
 Read the reviews.

-Paddletek’s warranty is one of the best in the industry.
+Paddletek’s warranty is the best in the industry.
 They have a limited lifetime guarantee against any manufacturer defect.
 You register your new paddle with them within 14 days of purchase, and the warranty is in effect.

 In Conclusion